RBEGamer/AtomicChess/src/src_atcqtui/README.md

 #endif
 ```

-Also in the implementation of the functions, the define was used.
+In the implementation of the functions, the define was used.

 ```c++
 //SHARED/guicommunicator.cpp